weslleyaraujo/weslleyaraujo.github.io/_posts/2015-01-01-sorting-a-backbonejs-collection.markdown

 ```

 Okay now our collection has some data and it can do some tricks, let's starting by retrieving only the year attribute from it.
-We are going to use the [`pluck`][pluck] method, that basically plucks an attribute from the collection and returns in a array.
+We are going to use the [`pluck`][BackbonePluck] method, that basically plucks an attribute from the collection and returns in a array.

 So what we get is this: